jdjwelsch/smart-led/README.md

 the state of a certain LED strip with a RGB color and an on/off variable.
 The current states for all LED strips are stored in a sqlite3 database, so that the access is thread-safe.
-If you want the backend to forget all devices , which have registered, simply delete `devices.db`.
-The backend will create a new database automatically, if there is none.
+If you want the backend to forget all devices which have registered, simply delete `devices.db`.
+The backend will create a new database automatically if there is no file named `devices.db`.

-The backend is implemented as a flask application, so to test it, simply start it with `python backend.py`, but you can also use a proper WSGI server .
+The backend is implemented as a flask application, so to test it, simply start it with `python backend.py`.
+You can also use a proper WSGI server for deployment.

  I made this script a service on my  Raspberry Pi, so that it automatically starts when the Pi boots.

 ### Requirements